return to Natural Dog Health Remedies

 Bladder Cancer in Dogs

 The most common type of malignant bladder tumors in dogs is transitional cell carcinomas (TCC), which usually affects the neck of the bladder in the area called the trigone.
 Since both ureters from the kidneys empty urine into the bladder in the trigone area, a tumor in this region is inoperable.
-At times, tumors may also arise in the upper part of the bladder.
-These tumors are usually more easily removed surgically.

-Signs of Bladder Cancer in Dogs
+What are the Signs of Bladder Cancer in Dogs?

 Signs of canine bladder cancer include:

 As you can see, these signs are similar to other diseases such as urinary tract infections and bladder stones.
 As a result, mis-diagnosis can occur and it may be months before bladder cancer is properly diagnosed.
-Therefore, it is important to request additional tests if your dog is showing any of the above signs and does not seem to be recovering even with treatment.

 Causes of Bladder Cancer in Dogs

-The exact cause of dog bladder cancer is unknown.
-However, cancer causing chemicals (carcinogens) excreted in the urine may cause the cells on the bladder and urethra walls to become cancerous.
+Some veterinarians believe that toxins may be one factor.
+When toxins enter a dog's body, they are processed and eliminated through, amongst other means, urine.
+These cancer causing toxins and chemicals (carcinogens) excreted in the urine may cause the cells on the bladder and urethra walls to become cancerous.

 Risk Factors for Bladder Cancer in Dogs